-Fletcher Christensen is an assistant professor of statistics in the Department of Mathematics and Statistics at the University of New Mexico.
+Fletcher Christensen is an associate professor of statistics in the Department of Mathematics and Statistics at the University of New Mexico.
 On this page, you will find information on his research interests and work, the courses he has taught, and some of his personal hobbies.
 If you want to contact Dr. Christensen, please use the email button provided in his profile.

 George Box famously said, "All models are wrong, but some are useful."
 Model selection determines which among a collection of candidate models are most useful for a particular scientific task (e.g. hypothesis generation, prediction).
 Research on Bayesian model selection takes many forms, from the analysis of Bayesian model selection criteria to the careful use of informative prior distributions to learn more about posterior probabilities for various models.